Overcoming Obstacles to Healing

 “The reasonable way is MAF,” added Kathy.

-To learn more about Masha’s story and another way that MAF serves the Vanga hospital, watch this video.
+To learn more about Masha’s story, watch this video.

-This story was featured in FlightWatch magazine.
-Read the full issue here:
+This story was featured in vol. 3 of the 2017 issue of FlightWatch magazine.
+View the entire issue here.

 Stories